 The drive to Cape Spear passes along coves surrounded by fishing villages so pristine they appear too perfect to be real.
 There is an exemplary prevailing pride in each community.
 The two photos below feature one of these picturesque villages.

-So far, this day is fascinating and on our way to Cape Spear we do not know the challenge of the day will be dinner at the end of the action packed day.
+This day is fascinating and on the way to Cape Spear there is no premonition the challenge of the day will be dinner at the end of this action packed day.